rack/rack-contrib/README.md

 * `Rack::RelativeRedirect` - Transforms relative paths in redirects to absolute URLs.
 * `Rack::ResponseCache` - Caches responses to requests without query strings to Disk or a user provider Ruby object.
 Similar to Rails' page caching.
 * `Rack::ResponseHeaders` - Manipulates response headers object at runtime
-* `Rack::Sendfile` - Enables `X-Sendfile` support for bodies that can be served from file.
 * `Rack::Signals` - Installs signal handlers that are safely processed after a request
 * `Rack::SimpleEndpoint` - Creates simple endpoints with routing rules, similar to Sinatra actions
 * `Rack::StaticCache` - Modifies the response headers to facilitiate client and proxy caching for static files that minimizes http requests and improves overall load times for second time visitors.